Alloy Artifacts

 The jaws of the pliers have a drilled recess and milled grooves to hold the ends of a hose-clamp spring (see middle inset), adding another useful feature to these otherwise conventional combination pliers.

 The handles of these pliers have a double-chevron gripping pattern, similar to the older Herringbone pattern used by Danielson for a number of years.
 An example of this pattern on Proto production can be seen as the Proto 202 Combination Pliers.
-The forged-in "C35" is a Danielson date code probably indicates production in 1965, although a later decade may be possible.
+The forged-in "C35" is a Danielson date code likely indicating production in 1965.

 Craftsman [4528] 8 Inch Angle-Nose Gripping Pliers